thegetty/artistryinbronze/content/conservation-and-analysis/39-salvioli.md

 The recent restoration was mainly aimed at removing aggressive exogenous substances and recovering the complete legibility of the object.
 The intervention was carried out in a dedicated room of the archaeological museum between January and March 2015.
 Visitors had the opportunity to see most of the intervention, though the use of dangerous substances and noisy tools was restricted to closed periods.

 After preliminary material removal tests, which were carried out in order to optimize the treatment, the following operational sequence was performed on the outer surface, leaving the interior untouched.

-1. Removal of powder and of the outer layer of the aged protective organic materials by washing the surface using cotton pads soaked in a solvent blend of petroleum ether (80–120°C) and methyl ethyl ketone (75/25 volume ratio). {{< q-figure id="3.4" class="float-right" >}}
+1. Removal of powder and of the outer layer of the aged protective organic materials by washing the surface using cotton pads soaked in a solvent blend of petroleum ether (80–120°C) and methyl ethyl ketone (75/25 volume ratio).

 2. Application of agar gel supporting an aqueous solution of sodium bicarbonate with pH8.
 The application time was 4–7 minutes, which was sufficient for softening and saponification of the oleo-waxy superposition.

 3. Removal of the agar gel and softened materials using soaked pads as in 1.

 4. Repetition of the washing treatment reinforced with a blend of cyclohexane and butyl acetate using a volume fraction of 55/45, respectively.
-This made it possible to safely expose the oxidized bronze surface and residual calcareous spots by safeguarding the traces of gilding ([fig. 39.4](#39.4)).
+This made it possible to safely expose the oxidized bronze surface and residual calcareous spots by safeguarding the traces of gilding ([fig. 39.4a–b](#39.4a)).

+{{< q-figure-group id="39.4a, 39.4b" grid="2" label="true" caption="Details of gilding residues during conservation treatments: (a) throat; (b) skinfolds" >}}

 5. Exposed calcareous spots were removed using a piezoelectric ablator and sharp tools such as metal tips, wooden sticks, and porcupine spines.
 The surface was then homogenized using plastic-bristle brushes.